You can use Negative Lab Pro to convert and edit multiple negatives at once.

 When you do Batch Conversions, Negative Lab Pro is analyzing and evaluating each negative independently.
 This can take a while, but only needs to be done once.
 If you want a faster workflow, one alternative is to convert only one image, and then use that conversion as the base for all other conversions via the “sync scene” option below.
 I do this a lot in my own workflow.
 Its great because the other images don’t even need to be converted yet (or white balanced) for this to work - it will just take everything over.
 You may find that some of the images via this method will need some major editing, but typically there is enough latitude in Negative Lab Pro to make the adjustments you need to individual images.

 For instance, let’s say that all of your conversions were too bright.
-If you have all the images open, and start bringing down the brightness in NLP, only the “master” image will change brightness.
+If you have all the images open, and start bringing down the brightness in NLP, only the “primary” image will change brightness.
 If you want all the other images to change brightness as well, you will need to hit the “sync settings” button, to bring these specific NLP settings over to the rest of the images.

 What if you want the EXACT same CONVERSION and EDIT across two or more images?